VIRUXE/fivem-weaponholster/README.md

 It also doesn't cancel the original inventory animation for storing and retrieving weapons.
 (Maybe sometime in the future?)

-Note: In reality you don't run around like GTA carrying multiple heavy weapons so only use this if you made adjustments for players to only carry one heavy weapon or if you don't care what type of weapon object gets attached.
+**Note:** In real life, you don't run around like GTA carrying multiple heavy weapons so only use this if you made adjustments for players to only carry one heavy weapon or if you don't care what type of weapon object gets attached.
 (If you carry more than one heavy weapon it will attach the one found first according to their names, in a ascending order.)

 Thank you to [itshapp](https://github.com/itzhapp/ShowWeapon) for the weapon's table.